pauloxnet/lvfs-website/README.md

     vim keys.pp
     puppet apply .

-You can set up the database manually using:
+You can set up the development database manually using:

+    $ mysql -u root
+    > CREATE DATABASE lvfs;
+    > CREATE USER 'test'@'localhost' IDENTIFIED BY 'test';
+    > USE lvfs;
+    > GRANT ALL ON lvfs.* TO 'test'@'localhost';
+    > exit

+Then create the schema using:

     FLASK_APP=app/__init__.py flask-3 initdb
     FLASK_APP=app/__init__.py flask-3 db stamp